Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Introduction

 AIS alternates between Markov chain Monte Carlo (MCMC) transitions and importance sampling updates, where the MCMC step typically involves a non-differentiable Metropolis-Hastings (MH) correction.
-Unfortunately, the MH step is generally incompatible with gradient-based optimization and complicates theoretical analysis.
-To resolve these issues, we marry AIS with Hamiltonian Monte Carlo (HMC)~\citep{neal2011mcmc} and derive an unbiased yet differentiable ML estimator named differentiable AIS (DAIS) by removing the MH correction step, which further unlocks the possibility of mini-batch computation.
-Moreover, our algorithm can be made memory-efficient by caching noise and simulating Hamiltonian dynamics in reverse~\citep{maclaurin2015gradient}.
-We further prove that DAIS is asymptotically consistent with full-batch gradients in the case of Bayesian linear regression, inheriting the convergence property of AIS.
-In particular, we provide a sublinear convergence rate by explicitly accounting for non-perfect transitions\footnote{While \citet{neal2001annealed} analyzed the convergence rate of AIS, his analysis assumed perfect transitions.
-In this paper, we show that accounting for the convergence of concrete MCMC algorithms is crucial for understanding the practical performance.}.
+Unfortunately, the non-differentiability precludes gradient-based optimization of the sampler and complicates theoretical analysis.
+To deal with this, we marry AIS with Hamiltonian Monte Carlo (HMC)~\citep{neal2011mcmc} and derive an unbiased yet differentiable ML estimator named differentiable AIS (DAIS) by removing the MH correction step, which further unlocks the possibility of mini-batch computation.
+Moreover, DAIS can be made memory efficient by caching noise and simulating Hamiltonian dynamics in reverse~\citep{maclaurin2015gradient}.
+We analyze the convergence of DAIS in the setting of Bayesian linear regression.
+Our analysis goes beyond prior analyses of AIS in that we account for the sampler not having reached equilibrium.
+In the full-batch setting, we show that DAIS retains the consistency guarantee of AIS (despite the lack of MH steps) and has a sublinear convergence rate.

 Furthermore, motivated by the problem of learning from large-scale datasets, we study a stochastic variant of our algorithm that uses gradients estimated from a subset of the dataset.
-Given the success of stochastic optimization~\citep{robbins1951stochastic} and stochastic gradient MCMC algorithms~\citep{welling2011bayesian, chen2014stochastic}, one may presume that stochastic gradient \method{} performs well.
-Surprisingly, the natural implementation of this algorithm can be arbitrarily bad.
-In particular, we show that \method{} with stochastic gradients is inconsistent due to a fundamental incompatibility between the goals of last-iterate convergence to the posterior and elimination of the pathwise stochastic error.
+Given the success of stochastic optimization~\citep{robbins1951stochastic, bottou201113} and stochastic gradient MCMC algorithms~\citep{welling2011bayesian, chen2014stochastic}, one may presume that stochastic gradient \method{} would perform well.
+Surprisingly, the stochastic version of DAIS can be arbitrarily bad.
+In particular, we show that the log ML estimates of \method{} with stochastic gradients are inconsistent due to a fundamental incompatibility between the goals of last-iterate convergence to the posterior and elimination of the accumulated stochastic error.
 This is in stark contrast with other settings such as gradient-based optimization and Langevin dynamics, where the gradient noise can be washed out by taking smaller steps.
-This indicates that ML estimation with stochastic gradients may require new ideas.
+This indicates that annealing-based ML estimation with minibatch gradients may require new ideas.